Observational Appearances of Magnetically Charged Black Holes in Born-Infeld Electrodynamics: Introduction

 This paper investigates the observational appearances of magnetically charged BI BH.
 The shadows and photon spheres of BHs are derived using the backward ray tracing method \cite{Astronomy_Luminet_1979}.
 Additionally, we investigate the impact of the accretion's dynamics and shapes on the shadows.
 This paper is organized as follows.
 In section \ref{geo}, we investigate the metric and the trajectories of photons deflected by a magnetically charged BI BH.
 Additionally, we discuss the range of the magnetic charge and the BI parameter.
 Section \ref{spheric} studies the shadows and photon spheres with spherical accretion.
 In section \ref{ring}, the shadows produced by thin accretion disks are investigated.
 In section \ref{concl}, we discuss and conclude our works.
+Moreover, we compares the basic properties and shadows of BI BHs with magnetic regular BHs in rational NLED in Appendix \ref{appendixComparison}.